$(\infty,\infty)$-Categorical Universal Motives: Introduction

 Emerton-Gee-Hellmann's \textit{$p$-adic categoricalization}, Fargues-Scholze's \textit{geometrization} as in \cite{1FS}, \cite{EGH1}, and Scholze's \textit{motivicalization} as in \cite{1S5}, \cite{1S6} by using symmetrical monoidal $\infty$-categoricalization, motivate us to consider the generalization we will present in this paper on Langlands program after \cite{L1}, \cite{D}, \cite{C}.
 We will consider essential \textit{de Rham prismatization} as in our previous work \cite{1T}.
 In both settings (one $p=\ell$ and considering $p$-adic Banach space representations, the other one $p$ is allowed to be away from $\ell$) even if we do not consider Banach representations, we consider however extensively $p$-adic coefficients.
 Therefore we call them all \textit{$p$-adic Local Langlands program}.
-But our ultimate goal is to parametrize all the corresponding possible condensed representations of all the possible \textit{motivic Galois groups} as in \cite{2A} by using motivic Hopf algebras over schemes, formal schemes, rigid analytic spaces, adic spaces, Berkovich spaces, small $v$-stacks, small arc stacks, derived small arc stacks, condensed analytic stacks and so on: \begin{itemize} \item[A] $p$-adic constructible condensed sheaves with the attached motivic Galois groups $\mathrm{Spec}\mathrm{Hopf}_{p-\text{adic},\blacksquare}$ with the motivic 6-functor formalism ($F_1$,$F_2$,($F_3$,$F_4$,*-adjoint pairs),($F_5$,$F_6$,!-adjoint pairs)); \item[B] $\ell$-adic constructible condensed sheaves with the attached motivic Galois groups $\mathrm{Spec}\mathrm{Hopf}_{\ell-\text{adic},\blacksquare}$ with the motivic 6-functor formalism ($F_1$,$F_2$,($F_3$,$F_4$,*-adjoint pairs),($F_5$,$F_6$,!-adjoint pairs)); \item[C] $p$-adic $+$-de Rham lattice deformed quasi-coherent sheaves with the attached motivic Galois groups $\mathrm{Spec}\mathrm{Hopf}_{\mathrm{dR},+,\text{prismatization}}$, $\mathrm{Spec}\mathrm{Hopf}_{\mathrm{dR},\mathrm{Robba},+,\text{stackification}}$ with the motivic 6-functor formalism ($F_1$,$F_2$,($F_3$,$F_4$,*-adjoint pairs),($F_5$,$F_6$,!-adjoint pairs)); \subitem[C1] Through de Rham prismatization; \subsubitem[C11] Over small arc-stacks, under arc topology; \subsubitem[C12] Over small $v$-stacks, under $v$-topology; \subitem[C2] Through de Rham Robba stackification from pre-Fargues-Fontaine curves; \item[D] Solid quasicoherent sheaves over Robba rings without Frobenius and the attached motivic Galois groups $\mathrm{Spec}\mathrm{Hopf}_{\mathrm{solid}, \mathrm{quasicoherent},\mathrm{Robba},\blacksquare}$ with the motivic 6-functor formalism ($F_1$,$F_2$,($F_3$,$F_4$,*-adjoint pairs),($F_5$,$F_6$,!-adjoint pairs)); \subitem[D1] Over small arc-stacks, under arc topology; \subitem[D2] Over small $v$-stacks, under $v$-topology; \item[E] ... and more motivic cohomology theories satisfying the formalism in \cite{2A} with the motivic 6-functor formalism ($F_1$,$F_2$,($F_3$,$F_4$,*-adjoint pairs),($F_5$,$F_6$,!-adjoint pairs))... \end{itemize} Also we believe that ultimately there will be some very well-defined generalizations of Colmez's Montr\'eal foncteur in \cite{C} by using the methods we are considering.
-We use the techniques of prismatization and its various de Rham stackified versions.
-Symmetrical monoidal $\infty$-categories in $p$-adic analytic geometry and $p$-adic functional analysis are very significant, though from a higher categorical perspective especially when we have the stability.
-Many problems emerge in $p$-adic analytic geometry and $p$-adic functional analysis if one sticks to the usual derived categories, such as the lack of enough projective objects and many tricky points of view in the modular representation theory even over $\mathbb{Z}_p/p^n$, let alone taking the inverse limit over the index $n\in \mathbb{Z}$.
-In this paper we discuss some specific aspects in the $p$-adic Hodge theory and the related $p$-adic functional analysis by using some well-defined $\infty$-categories which carry the corresponding symmetrical monoidal $\infty$-categorical structures.
-In \cite{T} the author in the derived category studied some generalization of the results in \cite{KPX} by using $p$-adic functional analysis method dated back to \cite{K1}.
-The resulting derived categorical consideration was of course following \cite{KPX}.
-However there should be many $\infty$-categorical considerations now which can be better illustrate the issues following \cite{BBBK}, \cite{BBKK}, \cite{CS1}, \cite{CS2}, \cite{CS3} by using certain symmetrical monoidal $\infty$-categories where more robust properties can hold.
-With the notations in \cref{definition1} and \cref{definition2} we have rings of analytic functions over those rigid affinoids as in \cite{T} after \cite{KPX}, \cite{CKZ}, \cite{PZ}, \cite{1Z}.
-Then over these rings we have the following well-defined categories, many of which are stable symmetrical monoidal $\infty$-categories.
+But our ultimate goal is to parametrize all the corresponding possible condensed representations of all the possible \textit{motivic Galois groups} as in \cite{2A} by using motivic Hopf algebras over schemes, formal schemes, rigid analytic spaces, adic spaces, Berkovich spaces, small $v$-stacks, small arc stacks, derived small arc stacks, condensed analytic stacks and so on: \begin{itemize} \item[A] $p$-adic constructible condensed sheaves with the attached motivic Galois groups